-Disclosure of offer-related fees The following will need to be disclosed: (a) the estimated aggregate fees of each party; (b) a breakdown of the estimated fees of each adviser to the parties, including the minimum and maximum amounts payable (i.e. advisers' success/incentive fees will not be prohibited, save to the extent already provided in the Code).
+Subject Proposed amendment Factors offeree boards may consider in opining on/recommending the offer The Code will be clarified so as not to limit the factors the offeree board may consider in opining on or recommending an offer.
+Rationale: the Code should not be taken to require offeree boards to consider the offer price as the sole determining factor.
+Disclosure of offer- related fees The following will need to be disclosed: (a) the estimated aggregate fees of each party; (b) a breakdown of the estimated foca of each category of advisor to the parties including. (b) a breakdown of the estimated fees of each category of adviser to the parties, including the minimum and maximum amounts payable (i.e. advisers' success/incentive fees will not be prohibited, save to the extent already provided in the Code).
 Any material changes to the estimated advisers' fees must be announced; and (c) financing fees.
 Disclosure may be made in a manner that does not reveal commercially sensitive information regarding the offer.
 Rationale: greater transparency and improved quality of disclosure.
 Disclosure of financial information on an offeror The following will need to be disclosed: (a) detailed financial information on an offeror.
-This will be required in all offers, not just securities exchange offers; (b) where the offer is material (no guidance has been provided on what would be "material"), a pro forma balance sheet of the combined group and offeror financial ratings, including changes resulting from the offer; and (c) greater details of acquisition debt financing used by the offeror.
+This will be required in all offers, not just securities exchange offers as has been the case to date; (b) where the offer is material (no guidance has been provided on what would be "material"), a pro forma balance sheet of the combined group and offeror financial ratings, including changes resulting from the offer; and (c) greater details of acquisition debt financing used by the offeror.
 Offeror debt financing documents will need to be on public display.
 Rationale: improved quality of disclosure and greater transparency for constituents in addition to offeree shareholders, e.g. directors, employees, customers and creditors of the offeror and offeree.
-Disclosure of offeror's intentions regarding the offeree company and its employees Offerors must continue to disclose plans regarding offeree employees, locations of business and fixed assets and will now have to make a negative statement if no such plans exist.
+Disclosure of offeror's intentions regarding the offeree company and its employees Offerors must continue to disclose plans for the offeree's employees, locations of business and fixed assets and will now have to make a negative statement if no such plans exist.
 Save with Panel consent, unless another period is stated, such statements must hold true for at least one year after the wholly unconditional date.
 Rationale: better quality information will enable all interested constituents to comply with their own obligations and inform offeree shareholders and employees properly.
 Views of employee representatives Offeree boards must inform employee representatives at the earliest opportunity of their right to circulate an opinion on the effects of the offer on employment.
 The offeree will be responsible for publishing and paying for the opinion.
 The Code will be amended so as not to prevent the passing of information in confidence to employee representatives.
 Rationale: to improve the ability of employee representatives to make their views known.